 After admission and enrollment, a student officially declares a major by procuring the Major-Minor Declaration Form from the academic department in which the major is housed.
 The chairperson will assign a department advisor and assist the student in completing the Major-Minor Declaration Form.
 The completed document, with appropriate signatures, must be received in the Office of the Registrar in order for the process to be complete.
-The declaration of major should be made as early as possible in a student's college career (and certainly prior to completion of 60 semester hours of credit) to plan the best program of study and to avoid misunderstandings concerning curriculum requirements.
+The declaration of major should be made once 24 credit hours of courswork has been attempted.
+If the student is unable to declare a major, a pre-major must be declared.
+(A student who is undecided about his/her major should declare a pre-major in General Studies.)

-The college catalog in effect at the time of completion of the Major-Minor Declaration Form will be used to determine major course requirements.
+The college catalog in effect at the time of completion of the appropriate form will be used to determine major course requirements.
 The degree program remains effective for no more than six years following its approval date.
 Students are responsible for the requirements of their educational programs and should work closely with their faculty advisors to see that those requirements are met.